ploomber/doc/doc/apps/jupyterlab.md

 You can deploy JupyterLab to Ploomber Cloud and use it as a development environment.

-To do so, download the files from the [example](https://github.com/ploomber/doc/tree/main/examples/docker/jupyterlab), create a `.zip` file and deploy it using the Docker option:
+To do so, download the files from the [example](https://github.com/ploomber/doc/tree/main/examples/docker/jupyterlab) (GPU version [available here](https://github.com/ploomber/doc/tree/main/examples/docker/jupyterlab-gpu)), create a `.zip` file and deploy it using the Docker option:

 ![](../static/docker.png)